ENSADLED/PIXELWAR/README.md

 ## To deploy on cPanel with cloudlinux with node 18

-- add a strat.cjs file
+- add a start.cjs file
 - add the extension .mjs to your starting file.
 Here it is : index.js -> index.mjs
 - in your package json check you have : "type :"modules"".
 Then change your "main" with the .cjs file and don't forget to change also your lauching file with the .mjs extension
 - in the start.cjs file add